Philadelphia Tapers: Players

-During their time, the Tapers boasted of many outstanding players.
+During their time, the Tapers had many outstanding players.

-Star of the team was Georgia Tech Yellow Jackets guard Roger Kaiser, who later became an outstanding college coach at West Georgia College and Life College.
+Star of the team was Georgia Tech Yellow Jackets guard Roger Kaiser, who later became a college coach at West Georgia College and Life College.

 Another star was 6'10" center Bill Chmielewski, out of the University of Dayton.
 In 1964, he was selected in the NBA draft by the Cincinnati Royals, but never played in the NBA.

-Also starring on the team was the mysterious Sylvester Blye, a strapping 6-9 player who saw his college career at Seattle University quashed after one game when officials discovered that he had been playing professionally for the touring Harlem Clowns.
+Also starring on the team was Sylvester Blye, a strapping 6-9 player who saw his college career at Seattle University quashed after one game when officials discovered that he had been playing professionally for the touring Harlem Clowns.
 Blye then went to work for Tuck Tape and became the team's signature player.
 He was known as a legend in the New York Rucker league and was a full-fledged star in the ABL, but no NBA team ever called on him after the league's demise.

 Another notable Taper was point guard Cleo Hill, who was a superstar at Winston-Salem State University several years prior to Earl Monroe.
-Hill was a number one draft pick of the NBA St. Louis Hawks but was mysteriously cut a year later.
+Hill was a number one draft pick of the NBA St. Louis Hawks but was cut a year later.
 His stay with the Tapers also did not result in a call by any NBA teams.